Strangely, or maybe not so strangely as I identify in the “ doomer” category, I found some of this relieving.…

 For about the last two years I have been making daily posts on social media that include a daily “moment of doom” and a daily “doom quote.”
 The moment of doom usually comes from Google’s news feed, after I do a search on a variety of word combinations, beginning with “climate doom,” followed by “climate ocean,” “climate atmosphere,” “climate extinction” and so on.
 After deciding on the day’s moment of doom, I then look over my climate change library (53 books and growing) and consider which book might contain a quote relevant to the moment of doom.

-For the last few months, I have found myself stumbling over the same two titles as I scanned the books, and being simultaneously aggravated and motivated.
-And yes, I often judge these two books in their entirety by their titles.
-And let me tell you, their titles deserve both this judgment and my aggravation.
-But today, at long last, I am letting motivation win and am writing this short essay.
+For the last few months I have found myself stumbling over the same two titles as I scanned the books and being simultaneously aggravated and motivated by them.
+And yes, I am judging these two books in their entirety by their titles.
+But let me tell you, their titles deserve both this judgment and my aggravation.
+Today, at long last, I am letting motivation win over aggravation and am writing this short essay to explain.

 What are those two books?